sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 ### Motivation

 sbt internally uses Apache Ivy to resolve library dependencies.
-While sbt has benefited from not having to reinvent depenendency resolution engine all these years, we are increasingly seeing scalability challenges especially for projects with both multiple subprojects and large dependency graph.
+While sbt has benefited from not having to reinvent its own dependency resolution engine all these years, we are increasingly seeing scalability challenges especially for projects with both multiple subprojects and large dependency graph.
 There are several factors involved in sbt's resolution scalability:

 - Number of transitive nodes (libraries) in the graph
 - Exclusion and override rules